 If you suspect you suffer from bruxism, start listing any symptoms and call attention to them at your next dental appointment.
-He or she may want to perform a full exam to confirm any symptoms or signs for sure, and then determine the reasons they have occurred.
+Your dentist may want to perform a full exam to confirm any symptoms or signs for sure, and then determine the reasons for the problem..
 In the interim, he may prescribe a mouth guard to relieve any damage already done from grinding, or perform a dental procedure to correct any problems related to tooth alignment.
-Discussing stress reduction methods is another option if you haven't undertaken them.
+Discussing stress reduction methods is another option if you haven not undertaken them.

 As always, oral care starts at home.
-That means brushing with Colgate® Sensitive Prevent & Repair™ to strengthen enamel that can wear away as a result of the condition.
+That means brushing to strengthen enamel that can wear away as a result of this condition.